giantswarm/docs/src/content/ui-api/kubectl-gs/get-apps.md

 ```

 to list some information on all apps available to you in the current namespace.
-Your apps are stored in a namespace in the management cluster with the same
+Your apps are stored in a namespace in the Management Cluster with the same
 name as your cluster ID.

 Here is some example output: